naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.20-14.md

 * Static routes - added when a route is manually configured and the exit interface is active
 * Dynamic routing protocol - added when routing protocols are implemented and other networks are identified

 The sources of the routing table entries are identified by a code.
-The code identifies how the lroute was learned.
+The code identifies how the route was learned.

+* L = identifies the address assigned to a routers interface.
+This allows the router to efficiently determine when it receives a packet for the interface instead of being forwarded
+* C = a directly connected network
+* S = a static route created to reach a specific network
+* D = a dynamically learned network from another router using EIGRP
+* O = dynamically learned network from another router using OSPF

+###### Remote Network Routing Entries